cop3402fall19/syllabus/projects/git.md

     git status

-To add a new file do
+To add your new source files do

-    echo "my new file" > test
-    git status
-    git add test
+    git add simplec.c Makefile
-    git status
-    git commit test
+    git commit simplec.c Makefile

 Then push as before to sync with GitHub